 - 3. Interview addressed to judicial authorities and involved juridical practitioners.
-This activity is partially implemented.
-We have conducted some interviews with Italian public prosecutors and judges who have experience in the field of judicial cooperation.
-We have planned interviews with defence lawyers. - 5.
+This activity was implemented.
+Interviews were conducted with Italian, Spanish and Poland public prosecutors and judges who have experience in the field of judicial cooperation.
+Besides a interviews with defence lawyers were performed. - 5.
 Comparative analysis and assessment of the results.
-This activity is strictly connected to the implementation of Directive 2014/41/EU in Spain and Poland.
-We have written an Italian Report on national legislation regarding the EIO, following the structure defined in the Comparative Research Methodology, but the comparative analysis requires knowledge of legislation and case law also in Spain and Poland.
+A report on three countries national legislation regarding the EIO was carried out, following the structure defined in the Comparative Research Methodology.